Shopify/shipit-engine/README.md

 ```
 <br>

-**<code>deploy.max_commits</code>** allow to set a limit to the number of commits being shipped per deploys.
+**<code>deploy.max_commits</code>** allows you to set a limit to the number of commits being shipped per deploys.

-Human users will be warned that they are not respecting the recommandation, but allowed to continue.
+Human users will be warned that they are not respecting the recommendation, but allowed to continue.

 For example: